lucasdf/lucasdf.github.com/about.md

 ### 2019
 - Never Split the Difference: Negotiating As If Your Life Depended On It (November)
 - Factotum by Charles Bukowski (September)
-- The Subtle Art of Not Giving a F*ck by Mark Manson (July)
+- The Subtle Art of Not Giving a Fuck by Mark Manson (July)
 - The Everything Store: Jeff Bezos and the Age of Amazon by Brad Stone (June)
 - Sapiens: A Brief History of Humankind  by Yuval Noah Harari (April)
 - Fraud 101: Techniques and Strategies for Understanding Fraud by Stephen Pedneault (March)